-The Grateful Dead like everything they did (accidentally) represented the founders of this great countries ideal (in the best possible way) the true meaning of the “pursuit of happiness.”
+The Grateful Dead-like everything they did (accidentally) represented the founders of this great country ideal (in the best possible way) the true meaning of the “pursuit of happiness.”
 Hint: It doesn’t mean what you think it means.
-Let us to bring back to life the pursuit of happiness of life by allowing you to serve us by serving you with our humble experiences of cooking for a seminal group of people.
+Let us bring back to life the pursuit of happiness of life by allowing you to serve us by serving you with our humble experiences of cooking for a seminal group of people.

-I am a 50% partner in the Redwood Music Festival that takes place in Medocinno County every year on the Navarro River.
-It is mostly an invite only affair that is family focused.
+I am a 50% partner in the Redwood Music Festival in Mendocino County every year on the Navarro River.
+It is mostly an invite-only affair that is family-focused.
 Close to 50% of attendees are kids with their parents.
 Attendance is capped at approximately 50%.

 The East Bay where I live has many food deserts.
-Using up-cycled materials (e.g. fish coffins – Styrofoam boxes that are 36 inches long by 10 inches deep) and free community soil developed from city compost I have developed small salad type gardens with virtually no expense.
+I have developed small salad-type gardens with virtually no expense using up-cycled materials (e.g., fish coffins – Styrofoam boxes that are 36 inches long by 10 inches deep) and free community soil developed from city compost.
 Over 20 people in our neighborhood have adopted this methodology.
 Even ones living in apartments or condos have used them to inspiring success.
 Something as simple as creating a small herb garden using one Styrofoam box can elevate the most mundane meal into something special.
 Read more at Tupelo Gardens.

-Corn tortillas in America suck, no they REALLY suck.
+Corn tortillas in America suck; no, they really suck.
 Most Americans have never had a real corn tortilla.
-Most of us have most certainly have had one of two things: Corn tortillas made from Masa Harina (corn flower – Maseca being the primary brand) or tortillas made from commercial flavorless GMO corn.
-Maseca has the oil stripped out of it to make the flower shelf stable for long periods of time.
-In addition, commodity GMO corn is used by Maseca.
-The result is a cardboard like disk devoid of any sweet corn flavor.
-Some of us may have been lucky to have tortillas made using the Nixtamal process (soaking/cooking the corn in mineral lime and then ground fresh) but typically then those tortillas are made in massive tortilla ovens cranking out 100k tortillas an hour.
-The tortilla deserves to be re-elevated to it’s rightful place along side the perfect baguette or croissant.
-A well made tortilla has a delicate texture on one side and a more sturdy side.
-The filling goes into the side that is delicate.
-The sheer thin layer almost dissolving and becoming one with the filling.
+Most of us have most certainly have had one of two things: Corn tortillas made from Masa Harina (cornflower – Maseca being the primary brand) or tortillas made from commercial flavorless GMO corn.
+Maseca has the oil stripped out of it to make the flower shelf-stable for long periods of time.
+In addition, the commodity GMO corn is used by Maseca.
+The result is a cardboard-like disk devoid of any sweet corn flavor.
+Some of us may have been lucky to have tortillas made using the Nixtamal process (soaking/cooking the corn in mineral lime and then ground fresh), but typically, those tortillas are made in massive tortilla ovens cranking out 100k tortillas an hour.
+The tortilla deserves to be re-elevated to its rightful place alongside the perfect baguette or croissant.
+A well-made tortilla has a delicate texture on one side and a more sturdy side.
+The filling goes into the delicate side.
+The sheer, thin layer almost dissolving and becoming one with the filling.

 To this end I am working on a project to bring tortillas to a single community (to start).
 We are working with Masienda to use corn that is raised by small farmers in Mexico